 Reading Committee RequirementAll Ph.D. candidates are required to assemble reading committees and to have an initial meeting with the full committee by the end of their seventh quarter.
 Reading committee meetings are not examinations; they are intended to be discussion sessions to help focus and guide the dissertation project.
 Following the initial committee meeting, additional meetings must take place no less than once per year until all the requirements for the Ph.D. degree are satisfied.
 The department encourages students to take advantage of the benefits of more frequent meetings with their full reading committee.
 It is the student's responsibility to schedule committee meetings and to assist in the maintenance of degree progress records by reporting the meeting dates to the student services manager.

-Teaching RequirementTeaching experience is considered an essential component of doctoral training.
+Teaching RequirementTeaching experience is considered an essential component of doctoral training because it assists in the further development and refinement of candidates' skills in conveying what they know, think, and conclude, based on articulated assumptions and knowledge.
 All Ph.D. candidates, regardless of the source of their financial support, are required to assist in the teaching of a minimum of two chemical engineering courses.